 What would be your advice to someone who would like to begin a collection of signed, limited edition, or remarqued books?

 My advice would be to research the book, and the seller, before you make any purchase.
 Especially if buying from eBay, where anyone could be selling anything.
 Yes, there are bargains to be had, but there are unscrupulous sellers there, as well as scrupulous.
 Check out their feedback, and look for those sellers on other sites, like Abe.
 Most will often have their own sites, if they know what they are doing, and not just looking for an opportunistic profit on a one-off book they know little about.

 Also, research prices, and stick within your budget.
 Don’t be afraid to haggle a bit, either — most booksellers will come down five or ten percent.

 Specialise — build a collection in an area you know about and enjoy.
 It may be by a specific author or genre, or maybe you’ll want to collect Booker shortlisted authors.
 This (in my view) gives more pleasure than just a random selection of books that you may not really care for, let alone read.

 And finally (and this may be controversial) — don’t be afraid to read them.
-Some collectors of course, will buy a reading copy (usually a paperback) and that’s fine, but if you’d rather put all your limited funds into buying the collectable editions, don’t forget, books are meant to be read.
+Some collectors, of course, will buy a reading copy (usually a paperback) and that’s fine, but if you’d rather put all your limited funds into buying the collectible editions, don’t forget, books are meant to be read.
 Read them carefully, but read them.

 Thanks so much for your time, Steve.
-It’s been fasinating to learn more about this area of collecting.
+It’s been fascinating to learn more about this area of collecting.

 For more information visit Analecta Books.